NEC 700.3(F) 2017 Update: What You Need to Know

-At PSI Control Solutions, our top priority is to provide clients with the absolute best.
+At PSI Power & Controls, our top priority is to provide client’s with the absolute best.
 That means offering great products, of course, but it means providing relevant information as well.
-Informed clients can make better choices and will find that the products they choose satisfy their needs better.
+Informed client’s can make better choices and will find that the products they choose satisfy their needs better.
 And satisfaction is at the top of our list at all times.

 That’s why we’re here today to talk about some of the latest changes to the NEC (National Electrical Code); namely we will be discussing Code 700.3(F), which deals with the repairing and maintenance of emergency electrical systems.